-- Local School Systems and the Edison Partnership Schools - State of Maryland
+- Local School Systems, the Edison Partnership Schools, and the Maryland School for the Deaf - State of Maryland

 Each local school system receives the kindergarten assessment information on individual students, school building, and school system reports in the form of the aforementioned aggregated and disaggregated information.
 In addition, local school systems receive assessment information on each of the 30 WSSTM indicators of learning.